ArnaudLigny/Open-New-Tab-After-Current-Tab/README.md

 _Open New Tab After Current Tab_ is a free software distributed under the terms of the MIT license.

 © [Arnaud Ligny](https://arnaudligny.fr)

+_new tab_ icon by Danil Polshin from the Noun Project.